-During these days, kings and nobles built temporary resting places along popular routes for the weary travelers to rest or spend the night.
-This practice continued until the end of British Colonial era in mid 20th century.
-Most Ambalama buildings which you see today have been built during or after Kandyan kingdom and special effort had been put in building these structures to make them artistic and elegant in most cases.
+During these days, kings and nobles built temporary resting places along popular routes for weary travellers to rest or spend the night.
+This practice continued until the end of the British Colonial era in mid mid-20th century.
+Most Ambalama buildings which you see today have been built during or after the Kandyan kingdom and special effort had been put in building these structures to make them artistic and elegant in most cases.

-The Ambalama buildings in Jaffna (called Madam) are quite different to the Ambalam in other areas and maintained a unique model to suit the life in this arid land.
+The Ambalama buildings in Jaffna (called Madam) are quite different to the Ambalam in other areas and maintain a unique model to suit life in this arid land.

-The Madam in this area are a generally a collection of number of structures with specific features.
+The Madam in this area is generally a collection of several structures with specific features.

 - The Ambalama itself – The resting place for the people

-- Goods store (Cumaitanki) – a platform of a about 3 feet high.
-This is used to keep the goods carried on the head or shoulders of the traveler and to load them back without a help of another person.
+- Goods store (Sumai Thaangi / Cumaitanki) – a platform of about 3 feet high.
+This is used to keep the goods carried on the head or shoulders of the traveller and to load them back without the help of another person.

 - Tank (keni) – Keni is a pond filled with water for the cattle to quench their thirst.

-- Well (Kinaru) – This is a well for the traveler to bath.
-The well constructed in such a way that people could walk down to reach the water during dry seasons where the water level is low.
+- Well (Kinaru) – This is a well for the traveller to bathe.
+The well was constructed in such a way that people could walk down to reach the water during dry seasons when the water level is low.

-Unfortunately these structures have not seen any restoration attempt for a long time.
+Unfortunately, these structures have not seen any restoration attempts for a long time.